mireiabeltran/u161808_u162354_u161832_labsIR/IRWA-2021-final-project-part-1/README.md

 ### SETUP Notes
 In order to run the code, the installation of 'nltk' and 'regex' module is needed and the file 'dataset_tweets_WHO.txt' must be placed in this folder.
+After this, the code is ready to run.

 ## 1) TEXT PROCESSING